Theoretical Nuclear Physicist & Computational Modeler

 Academic Foundation & Distinction

-My scientific journey began at the University of Brasília, Brazil, where I developed a profound dedication to theoretical physics.
+Dr. Ramalho's scientific journey began at the University of Brasília, Brazil, where he developed a profound dedication to theoretical physics.
 Admission to the M.Sc. program involved a rigorous selection process to secure one of a limited number of institutional CNPq (National Council for Scientific and Technological Development) master's fellowships allocated from a national pool.
-I achieved first place in this entrance ranking, securing full fellowship backing.
-During my master's studies, I specialized in theoretical nuclear physics, specifically investigating toy models of variable decay constants (\(\lambda\)) as an exploration beyond the conventional assumption of a strictly constant decay parameter.
+He achieved first place in this entrance ranking, securing full fellowship backing.
+During his master's studies, he specialized in theoretical nuclear physics, specifically investigating toy models of variable decay constants (\(\lambda\)) as an exploration beyond the conventional assumption of a strictly constant decay parameter.

-I subsequently joined the University of Jyväskylä in Finland for my doctoral studies, fully funded by the University of Jyväskylä Graduate School.
-In April 2024, I successfully defended my Ph.D. dissertation in Theoretical Nuclear Physics, focusing on high-precision computations for beta decay and neutrino mass.
-My doctoral research was awarded a Pass with Distinction, an honor reserved for elite dissertations unanimously ranked in the top 10% of graduates by both external pre-reviewers and the defense opponent.
+He subsequently joined the University of Jyväskylä in Finland for his doctoral studies, fully funded by the University of Jyväskylä Graduate School.
+In April 2024, he successfully defended his Ph.D. dissertation in Theoretical Nuclear Physics, focusing on high-precision computations for beta decay and neutrino mass.
+His doctoral research was awarded a Pass with Distinction, an honor reserved for elite dissertations unanimously ranked in the top 10% of graduates by both external pre-reviewers and the defense opponent.

 Postdoctoral Research & Global Impact

-Following my doctoral defense, I was awarded the highly competitive Oskar Huttunen Fellowship, securing Finnish international funding for independent postdoctoral research at the University of York in the United Kingdom.
-My active research program confronts fundamental challenges in rare-event physics, focusing on the weak axial-vector coupling (\(g_A\)) quenching and the precise derivation of forbidden non-unique beta spectral shapes.
+Following his doctoral defense, he was awarded the highly competitive Oskar Huttunen Fellowship, securing Finnish international funding for independent postdoctoral research at the University of York in the United Kingdom.
+His active research program confronts fundamental challenges in rare-event physics, focusing on the weak axial-vector coupling (\(g_A\)) quenching and the precise derivation of forbidden non-unique beta spectral shapes.

-A defining achievement of my career is the direct integration of my theoretical beta-decay models into worldwide experimental benchmarks.
-My first-principles derivations for background isotopes like 214Pb have been officially adopted as ground-truth background standards by the PandaX-4T dark matter collaboration (with findings currently under review in Nature), while corresponding background implementations for XENONnT are currently planned.
+A defining achievement of Dr. Ramalho's career is the direct integration of his theoretical beta-decay models into worldwide experimental benchmarks.
+His nuclear shell model computations for background isotopes like 214Pb have been officially adopted as ground-truth background standards by the PandaX-4T dark matter collaboration (with findings currently under review in Nature), while corresponding background implementations for XENONnT are currently planned.

 High-Performance Computing, AI & Systems Engineering

-I approach theoretical physics through the lens of robust systems engineering.
-To execute massive many-body nuclear shell-model calculations, I utilized KSHELL (an advanced OpenMP + MPI parallel code).
-This enabled the deployment of large-scale M-scheme dimension diagonalizations across the CSC Mahti supercomputer, where I was awarded and managed an allocation of 8 million billing units (~80,000 CPU node-hours) dedicated specifically to my research.
+Dr. Ramalho approaches theoretical physics through the lens of robust systems engineering.
+To execute massive many-body nuclear shell-model calculations, he utilized KSHELL (an advanced OpenMP + MPI parallel code).
+This enabled the deployment of large-scale M-scheme dimension diagonalizations across the CSC Mahti supercomputer, where he was awarded and managed an allocation of 8 million billing units (~80,000 CPU node-hours) dedicated specifically to his research.

-Complementing my theoretical research is an advanced, production-oriented machine learning capability honed across diverse domain applications.
-My expertise spans designing multi-task deep neural networks to predict nuclear quadrupole moments (\(E2\)), building specialized U-Net architectures for medical imaging CT segmentation to generate precise anatomical masks of the trachea, lungs, and heart, deploying programmatic pipelines for large-scale synthetic data generation, and leveraging neuroevolutionary genetic algorithms for robust weight optimization in complex environments.
+Complementing his theoretical research is a machine learning capability honed across diverse applications.
+Examples include deep neural networks to predict nuclear quadrupole moments (\(E2\)), specialized U-Net architectures for medical imaging CT segmentation, pipelines for synthetic data generation, and genetic algorithms for weight optimization.